 - The lovely Kodaiji Temple in Kyoto was built in memory of Hideyoshi.

-- Nagoya Castle Museum near Karatsu, Kyushu, displays the history of Hideyoshi’s megalomaniacal invasions of Korea.
+- Nagoya Castle Museum near Karatsu, Kyushu, focuses on the history of Hideyoshi’s megalomaniacal invasions of Korea.

-- The Twenty-Six Martyrs Museum and Monument in Nagasaki are dedicated to the memories of 26 Christians executed by order of Hideyoshi.
+- The Twenty-Six Martyrs Museum and Monument in Nagasaki are dedicated to 26 Christians executed Hideyoshi's order.